~ A Guava Patient Story ~

 Guava is an incredible patient-centric health app that centralizes all of your health data by connecting to patient portals, pulling documents from all of your providers, and synthesizing all of that information so it’s accessible and understandable.
 As someone who has seen upwards of 15 doctors, Guava is a lifesaver.

-Along with consolidating and keeping health records up to date, Guava allows you to log habits that factor into overall health and wellness factors, like symptoms you may have, foods you’ve eaten, activity level, and medication logging.
+Along with consolidating and keeping health records up to date, Guava allows you to log health and wellness factors, like symptoms you may have, foods you’ve eaten, activity level, and medication logging.
 On top of that, Guava can automatically find insights between different factors, like symptoms and food or mood and medication.

 Guava also has a visit prep feature that allows you to pull information from your account into a template to give to your doctor during appointments.
 This tool is huge.
-It took a doctor (out of network of course) sitting down for three hours to go over every symptom I’ve ever had for me to finally reach a diagnosis.
-If I’d been able to track my symptoms like this five years ago (rather than just jotting down on my notes app whenever I felt pain), and easily share them in the normal 15 minutes most doctors allot for appointments, I’m confident I would’ve reached my diagnosis sooner.
+It took a doctor (out-of-network, of course) sitting down for three hours to go over every symptom I've ever had for me to finally reach a diagnosis.
+If I'd been able to track my symptoms like this five years ago (rather than just jotting down on my notes app whenever I felt pain) and easily share them in an organized summary with actual data, I'm confident I would've reached my diagnosis sooner.

 Guava gives patients the power to advocate for themselves and be heard in a medical world that can be scary and hard to navigate.
 All information on Guava can be shared with any of my doctors with the tap of a button, ensuring all my providers have my complete medical record where they can see updating records from my other providers.
 This improves my overall care, reduces duplicative testing, and allows my doctors to work better as a team.

 Although my treatments still keep me in bed many days, and I likely won’t be able to work a full-time job until my treatment is over in a few years, I’m grateful to know that I have the ability to use my difficult journey to make a positive impact.